Martha Ezzard

-Martha McElveen Ezzard (born November 8, 1938) was a member of the Colorado General Assembly serving in the House of Representatives from 1979 to 1981 and the Senate from 1981 to 1987.
+Martha McElveen Ezzard (November 8, 1938 – October 29, 2023) was a member of the Colorado General Assembly serving in the Colorado House of Representatives from 1979 to 1981 and the Colorado Senate from 1981 to 1987.
+She was a Republican up until 1987, when she became a Democrat.

 Early life and career

-Ezzard was born November 8, 1938 in Atlanta, Georgia.
-She earned a bachelors degree from the University of Georgia and a masters from the University of Missouri.
+Ezzard was born November 8, 1938, in Atlanta, Georgia.
+She earned a bachelor's degree from the University of Georgia and a master's from the University of Missouri.
 Prior to her time in the General Assembly, she worked as a press assistant for Governor John Arthur Love.

 Colorado General Assembly

 In the 1978 election, incumbent Betty Ann Dittemore opted to run for Lieutenant Governor of Colorado rather than run for reelection to the House.
 Ezzard was elected to the Colorado House of Representatives in 1978 to succeed her in the 37th district.
 Ezzard served a single term before being elected to the Colorado Senate in 1980.
 In 1987, Ezzard switched from the Republican Party to the Democratic Party.
 After her party switch, she resigned from the Senate and was succeeded by her 1986 primary opponent Terry Considine.
 While a member of the General Assembly, she earned her law degree from the University of Denver College of Law.